-Unfortunately, there’s no one answer here, as a bartender’s salary will vary widely from country to country, state to state, city to city, venue to venue, and even from shift to shift!
+Unfortunately, there’s no perfect answer here, because a bartender salary can vary widely from country to country, state to state, city to city, venue to venue, and even from shift to shift!

-Because a bartender’s income is made up of 2 things, wages & tips.
+Because a bartender salary is made up of 2 things, wages & tips.
 Wages are predictable and easy to find out.
 But tips will vary drastically depending on where you’re from and a multitude of other factors.
-So it’s hard to predict/know how much a bartender is really making.
+So it’s hard to predict/know a how much a bartender is really making.

 That is unless you work in the industry of course.

 So today, we’re going to look at the bartender’s salary in detail from an insiders perspective.
-We’ll be looking at the bartender’s take home pay in the USA, Australia, the UK, and other parts of the world too, so you’ve got a decent idea of what you can expect, regardless of where you’re from/traveling to.
+We’ll be looking at how much bartenders make in the USA, Australia, the UK, and other parts of the world too, so you’ve got a decent idea of what you can expect, regardless of where you’re from/traveling to.

-I’ll even dish out some advice on how to make more tips too!
+I’ll even dish out some advice on how to increase a bartender salary with tips too!

 So whether you’re wondering if you’re getting paid enough, you’re a traveling bartender and you’re looking for your next adventure, or you’re simply curious as to how much money you can expect to make as a bartender, your questions will be answered.

-Strap in, grab a coffee and let’s get to it.
+Strap in, grab a coffee and let’s get into: How much do bartenders make?